A journal for spiritual and not-so-spiritual thoughts, by Rev. Elizabeth Jones.

 - in various ministry and prayer-related activities

-- as a commissioned member in the Federation of Christian Ministries
+- as a commissioned and endorsed member in the Federation of Christian Ministries

-- holds a Master of Divinity degree from Garrett-Evangelical Theological Seminary
+- holds an M.Div. degree and is working on a D.Min. from Garrett-Evangelical Theological Seminary

 - holds a Certificate in Alcohol and Drug Counseling in Illinois (IAODAPCA)

-Elizabeth has ministered at churches, care centers and retirement communities.
+Elizabeth has ministered as a hospice chaplain, at churches, care centers and retirement communities.
 Her spiritual and theological training, experience and natural less-anxious presence allow her to bring strength and comfort to persons in need.
-Elizabeth is also a daughter and sister, a wife and mother, has four healthy, curious and strong-minded children in their teens, twenties, and thirties, and a loving husband who works as a senior editor at a trade publication in Chicago.
+Elizabeth is also a daughter and sister, a wife and mother, has four healthy, curious and strong-minded children in their twenties and thirties, and a loving husband who works as a senior editor at a trade publication in Chicago.

 View all posts by chaplaineliza